 If you want to get your hands on a solid Vienna Lager, there are plenty of options at your disposal.

-- Elliot Ness from Great Lakes Brewing Company
+- For a northern Ohio favorite, check out Elliot Ness of the Great Lakes Brewing Company

 How are Vienna Lagers Made?